Introducing the first protractors scaled in radian measure!

 One radian is defined as the measure of the central angle when the length of the arc it intercepts is equal to the radius of the circle.
 If we unrolled a circle, one radian at a time, we would get a segment that was a bit more than six times the radius of the circle, like this:

 In fact, it’s about 6.28 or exactly 2π times the radius.
 ProRadian Protractors are semicircles, so ProRadian 1, scaled in 0.1 radians, can measure approximately 3.14 radians, and ProRadian 2, scaled in π/24 radians, can measure π radians.
-The ProRadian Learning Set contains both protractors which allows you to make connections to the decimal form, like the output of your calculator in radian mode, and to the parts of π that you’ll need to learn for the unit circle.
+The ProRadian Learning Set contains both protractors which allows you to make connections to the decimal form, like the output of your calculator in radian mode, and to the parts of π that you’ll use in trigonometry and calculus.

 Starting to measure with radians in Geometry means that you will have one of the big hurdles in Trigonometry conquered.
 Besides, things like the patterns of numbers you find in regular polygons are really cool in terms of π.